Iraq travel guide

 The FCO advise against all but essential travel to the rest of Iraq, including the remainder of the Kurdistan region.

-The Federal Government of Iraq has suspended international flights to and from Erbil and Sulaymaniyah airports as of 29 September 2017.
-You’ll need to transit through other airports to leave Iraq.
+The Federal Government of Iraq suspended international flights to and from Erbil and Sulaymaniyah airports as of 29 September 2017.
+You’ll need to transit through other airports to enter or leave Iraq.
 According to Iraqi law you must have a visa before you travel, even if you’re intending to travel to the Kurdistan Region of Iraq.

 Coalition forces, including the UK, continue to carry out targeted airstrikes against Daesh in northern and western Iraq.
 Areas recently liberated from Daesh are likely to contain remnants of war and improvised explosive devices.